Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Methods

 \subsection{Accounting for changes in orbital radius during SL}

 SL could be implemented in several ways.
-We will divide these into two classes.
-If SL is implemented in a way that relocates mass from a star onto a compact object in a close orbit with that star, keeping the mass interior to the planet and spherically symmetric, the orbit of the planet will not change via Newton's Shell Theorem.
-In this case, keeping flux on the planet constant is equivalent to keeping the luminosity constant, and we call this implementation {\it isoluminosity}.
+We divide these into two classes.
+If SL is implemented in a way that relocates mass from a star on to compact objects in a close orbit with that star, keeping the mass interior to the planet and spherically symmetric, the orbit of the planet would not change by Newton's shell theorem \citep{Newton_1687}.
+In this case, keeping flux on the planet constant is equivalent to keeping the luminosity of the host star constant and we call this implementation {\it isoluminosity}.

-Alternatively, SL could be implemented in a way which dramatically increases the rate the star loses mass through stellar winds \citep{Matloff_2017}.
+Alternatively, SL could be implemented in a way that dramatically increases the rate the star loses mass through stellar winds \citep{Matloff_2017}.
 A mechanism like this would result in roughly continuous mass loss which is gradual enough to keep the habitable planet in a stable circular orbit, though this would cause the orbital radius of the planet to increase as the mass leaves the volume enclosed by the planet's orbital radius.
 Assuming this is done so that there is net torque on the habitable planet, the planet's orbital angular momentum will be conserved.

 For planet mass $m_{\rm p}$, orbital radius $r$, stellar mass $M_*$ and gravitational constant $G$, angular momentum of the planet follows $J_{\rm p} = m_{\rm p}rv_{\rm p} = m_{\rm p} \sqrt{GM_*r}$ meaning the quantity $M_*r$ is kept constant.
 With $M_* \propto \frac{1}{r}$, the incident flux on the planet $F_{\rm inc}$ follows